2017 OHSU Commercialization Conference

 Chief Scientific Officer, Array Biopharma

 Nick Saccomano is currently the Chief Science Officer of Array Biopharma located in Boulder, Colorado.
 He began his professional career at Pfizer.
 In his 25 years in that organization he held positions of increasing scope including Senior Vice President with responsibility for strategic alliances and global technology platforms.
 During the time between Pfizer and Array, Nick worked at Bend Research as CSO and subsequently SomaLogic as CTO.
 He received his Ph.D. from Columbia University in Chemistry.

 Peter Sandor, M.D., M.D.S., M.B.A.

-Vice President, Head of Oncology Therapeutic Area Marketing Strategy
+Vice President and Head of Oncology Therapeutic Area in Marketing Strategy, Astellas

 Jennifer Fox, Ph.D.

 Executive Director, Oregon Translational Research and Development Institute (OTRADI)

 Dr. Fox is the Executive Director of OTRADI and the OTRADI Bioscience Incubator.
 OTRADI is a state-funded non-profit that fuels Oregon's bioscience industry by translating innovative research into products and incubating companies that benefit health and wellness and create high-wage jobs for Oregon.
 Since founding OTRADI in 2008, Dr. Fox has helped to generate $14M in grant funding and $3M in revenue.
 In 2013, OTRADI opened Oregon's only bioscience-focused incubator - the OTRADI Bioscience Incubator, which is now home to 17 startup companies, developing medical devices, diagnostics, therapeutics, digital health and healthcare IT products.